-A wonderfully positive shift in recent years has meant you no longer need to go live in one the “big” markets like London or NYC to get yourself heard and have what you’re doing be noticed.
+A wonderfully positive shift in recent years has meant you no longer need to go live in one the “big” markets to get yourself heard and be noticed.
 The internet has a big part to play in that, but also with the rise of craft cocktail culture and increased tourism, people are drinking better everywhere meaning the demand spreads beyond just the concrete jungle capitals long considered to be the only place to get a great drink.

 And so thankfully, early in the tour, those chats with Proof got us very inspired to go be part of an emerging community somewhere that we believed in, was already kicking ass and ready to go bigger, just as they had done.
 Though we don't for one second think we're fucking with this industry on the same scale they are.

-So we travelled constantly and saw SO many cool cities & cultures.
-We got to eat and drink like crazy with literally five and a half months between eating a home cooked meal, in fact we experienced so much we were honestly overloaded for a while and it took some time to decompress and process what a rad whirlwind it had been.
+So we travelled constantly and many, many cool cities & cultures.
+We got to eat and drink like crazy with literally five and a half months between eating a home cooked meal (it became gross and unenjoyable fyi), in fact we experienced so much we were honestly overloaded for a while and it took some time to decompress and process what a rad whirlwind it had been.

 Also, places be fucking busy!
 People in TO go out, and the amount of restaurants show just that.

 So yeah, the city is fucking great, but not without its faults.
 The tax the Canadian government place on shit is nuts, 128% for anything fermented and 178% for anything distilled.
 They ain’t messing around, but then neither is the free healthcare.
 Also the governing liquor body for Ontario, the province Toronto is in, might actually be the single worst, most archaic, fucked up and corrupt system anywhere in the world.
-We could write a whole article on why the LCBO sucks (and at some point in the future when we’re near breaking point we’ll probably get half cut and do just that) but for now just trust us, they suck.
+We could write a whole article on why the LCBO sucks (but could be actually be great! and at some point in the future when we’re near breaking point we’ll probably get half cut and do just that).

 And so despite the government doing everything to try and make quality alcohol unattainable in TO, cocktail culture continues to boom.
-Toronto Cocktail Conference is going down next week, completely sold out (!!) and very much by bartenders, for bartenders.
+Toronto Cocktail Conference is goes down for the first time this year in August 18, completely sold out (!!) and very much by bartenders, for bartenders.
 While in October there is the consumer-focused Toronto Bar Week, aiming to get more Toronto bums in more Toronto venue seats.